Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: Discussions

 \subsection{Comparison with previous FAS designs}

 For practical FAS implementations, various hardware architectures have been proposed in previous works.
 This subsection reviews existing FAS hardware designs and compares them with our proposed PRBFN-FAS architecture, highlighting the advantages of our approach.
-A detailed comparison is provided in Table \ref{Comparison}, which incorporates the reference data from \cite{FAS_Compare}.
+A detailed comparison is provided in Table \ref{Comparison_FAS}, part of which incorporates the reference data from \cite{FAS_Compare}.
+Ideal FAS based-on physical movement \cite{FAS} with corresponding FAS port number $N$ and aperture $W\lambda$ is selected as the benchmark.

 A comparative analysis reveals distinct trade-offs among existing FAS hardware implementations.
-Designs based on physical movement achieve nearly continuous port switching but are severely limited by low switching speeds.
-Alternatively, rapidly switchable architectures such as PRA-FAS and meta-fluid FAS face challenges in Tx applications due to the nonlinearity of reconfigurable components \cite{pixel0}.
-These approaches also exhibit inherent limitations: the former suffers from limited scalability of size, while the latter is constrained by low FAS port density, which ultimately restricts performance of FAS.
+Designs based on physical movement \cite{MMA-FAS,liquid2,liquid3} achieve nearly continuous port switching but are severely limited by low switching speeds.
+Alternatively, rapidly switchable architectures such as PRA-FAS \cite{PRA-FAS,PRA_iotj}, meta-fluid \cite{Meta-fluid}, and RHS FAS \cite{RHS} face challenges in Tx applications due to the nonlinearity of reconfigurable components \cite{pixel0}.
+These approaches also exhibit inherent limitations: the PRAs suffer from limited scalability of size, while the meta-fluid antenna and RHS antenna are constrained by low FAS port density, which ultimately restricts the performance of FAS.

 In contrast, the PRBFN-FAS proposed in this work achieves a port density ($N/W$) exceeding 10, $\mu$s-level switching speed, and maintains signal integrity in Tx operation.
-Furthermore, the design methodology ensures scalable deployment.
+Furthermore, the scaling methodology in Section \Rmnum{3} allows the deployment of the PRBFN-FAS applications with larger FAS size $W$.
 The comparative advantages of PRBFN-FAS are demonstrated through these performance metrics and architectural features.